 Each HRIS function will have a variety of features that help guide or expand the processes performed and, among these features, there are various levels of internal interfaces and integration.
 The features help define how well the system will perform for the existing requirements of an organization.
 They will also aid or limit the ability of the system to expand in scale or to perform functions differently as the organization grows and changes.

-It is important to look deeply into the combinations of capabilities that a HRIS can perform.
+It is important to look deeply into the combinations of capabilities that an HRIS can perform.
 For example, we can expect the system to be able to manage employee records that include the basic data elements for generic operations like recruiting and onboarding.
 But what if the organization has seasonal fluctuation in the number of employees and many of those temporary employees are re-hires that do not need the same degree of vetting as would a new hire?
-Can the system manage active and inactive employees in a way that maintains contact lists of prior seasonal hires along with personal identity information, skills and compensation?
-Such a feature can be a major aid to managing the changing employment needs of a seasonal operation.
+Can the system manage active and inactive employees in a way that maintains contact lists of prior seasonal hires along with personal identity information, skills, and compensation?
+Such a feature can be a major aid in managing the changing employment needs of a seasonal operation.

-A Cross Sectional View of an Employee
+A Cross-Sectional View of an Employee

 An often overlooked feature is the ability to track certain employee information across different parts of the organization.
-For example, many systems provide performance reward functions.
+For example, many systems provide various value propositions and performance reward functions.
 Suppose John Smith is assigned to Department Y and his performance is such that he is recognized for a reward bonus.
 But when the time comes to determine the rewards for Department Y, John has already been moved to Department Z at another location?
-Will the system be able to track that individual’s bonus across the varied organizational assignment, appraisal, budgeting and accounting functions?
+Will the system be able to track that individual’s bonus across the varied organizational assignment, appraisal, budgeting, and accounting functions?
 In operations where there is a strong goal-performance reward system, the ability to track rewards to individual employees across all parts of the organization can be a critical element of an effective morale and retention process.

 This is when the vendor must provide knowledgeable and trustworthy assistance in making your selection.
 The buyer needs to know what will satisfy their needs and be willing to ask the key questions.
 The vendor needs to provide meaningful answers to those questions, regardless of the focus or the number of questions.
 It’s only through this process that the details can be found that will eventually make the system successful within each unique set of organizational requirements.

-Additional, more abstract values can be identified such as, morale building, culture changing or even impact on business valuation in a mergers or acquisition process.
+Additional, more abstract values can be identified such as morale building, culture-changing or even impact on business valuation in a mergers or acquisition process.